January-ai/food-scan-benchmarks/README.md

 - ⏱️ **Response Time**: The wall-clock time in seconds for the model to return an analysis.
 (Lower is better)
 - 🎯 **Overall Score**: A unified score (0-100) combining all of the above metrics into a single, comprehensive performance indicator.
 (Higher is better)

-The results are clear: **January AI's specialized food-vision-v1 model significantly and consistently outperforms general-purpose flagship models** from OpenAI and Google across the most important accuracy-based metrics.
+The results are clear: **January AI's specialized vision model significantly and consistently outperforms general-purpose flagship models** from OpenAI and Google across the most important accuracy-based metrics.

 ## Leaderboard